Smart metering and electricity access

 Smart metering also encourages accurate metering and billing, improving utility accounting and enabling consumers that are being metered to watch their own consumption more carefully.

 However, smart meters have a capital cost, and it is not yet clear whether they earn a return in terms of energy cost recovery or greater household connections.
-In addition, there are no credible evaluations on the crucial point – can this technological intervention change norms, incentives, and payment, and thereby improve reliability and access in a high-theft environment?
+In addition, there are no credible evaluations on the crucial point – can this technological intervention change norms, incentives, and payment, and thereby improve reliability and access?

 Research overview and objectives

 This project will evaluate the ability of smart metering with prepayment to break the cycle of low payment leading to restricted and low-quality supply.
 It aims to answer whether smart metering can improve cost recovery, and thereby energy reliability and access.